Private Well Installation

 Registration of Well Drilling Contractors:

-Effective January 1, 2013, DEM will no longer register well drilling contractors.
-Existing registrations will expire at the end of 2012.
-DEM will not be sending annual renewal notices to existing registered contractors.
+Effective January 1, 2013, DEM no longer registers well drilling contractors.
+Existing registrations expired at the end of 2012.

 As part of the transition, the new state law requires that well drilling contractors be licensed by the Contractors' Registration and Licensing Board ("CRLB") which is a part of the Rhode Island Department of Administration.
-All currently registered well drilling or pump installation contractors who have not yet registered with the CRLB must do so by January 1, 2013 in order to continue to conduct business in 2013.
+All currently registered well drilling or pump installation contractors who have not yet registered with the CRLB must immediately in order to continue to conduct business.
 CRLB registration instructions and forms are available at: http://www.crb.ri.gov/contractorregistration/index.php.

 Licensing of Well Drilling Contractors: